-Have you ever tried to take a photograph of your needlework, only to have shadows or glare ruin your shot?
-Even if you are not a professional photographer, there are a few easy tips that can help you take great photos using your cell phone or other camera.
+Have you ever tried to take a photograph of your embroidery project, only to have shadows or glare ruin your shot?
+Even if you are not a professional photographer, there are a few easy tips that can help you take great embroidery photos using your cell phone or other camera.
 The following suggestions were presented in a lecture by professional photographer Juls Buckman (https://www.julsbuckmanphotography.com/) at a Carolinas Region Retreat in Flat Rock, NC.
 Many thanks to Kurdy Biggs (threedles.com), as well, for permission to use photographs of Crème de la Crème, stitched by Carole Overton, in this article.
 All of the photos were taken with a cell phone.

 Take photos in natural light.
 You want to have even light with no shadows.
 Try to take your photos outdoors, but not when the sun is at its harshest with full shadows.
 The best time to take photos outside would be before there is full sun (probably before 11 AM) or within 1½ hours before sunset.